Oil elevated ahead of Trump Iran announcement, shares firm

 The combination of higher oil prices, a strong dollar and higher U.S. rates is risky for some emerging market assets as it could significantly worsen their trade balance and also encourage investors to shift funds to higher-yielding U.S. assets.

-JPMorgan’s emerging market bond index .JPMECORE hit the lowest level in more than a year.
+JPMorgan’s emerging market bond index hit the lowest level in more than a year.

-The Indian rupee INR=IN hit a 15-month low while the Indonesian rupiah IDR= hit its lowest level in 2-1/2 years on Monday.
+The Indian rupee hit a 15-month low while the Indonesian rupiah hit its lowest level in 2-1/2 years on Monday.

 The divergence between developed and emerging markets was also visible in equity prices.
-Brazil's Bovespa .BVSP hit three-month lows while Germany's Dax .GDAXI hit three-month highs and Italian shares .FTSE hit 8-1/2-year highs.
+Brazil’s Bovespa hit three-month lows while Germany’s Dax hit three-month highs and Italian shares hit 8-1/2-year highs.

 Editing by Sam Holmes